beauwilliams/Solidity-Hardhat-Starter-Template/README.md

 - Create your solidity code in `/contracts`, tests in `/test` and deploy/verify scripts in `/scripts`

+## Available Tasks

+See `./tasks/index.ts` to view available tasks and enable them.

+Some might require a little configuration

 ## FAQ

 ### Error compiling contracts on freshly cloned repo